DeltaProxima/StochasticProject/README.md

 # Contemporary Sequential Network Attacks Detection and Prediction Using Hidden Markov Model
 This code reproduces the results for the research paper titled **Contemporary Sequential Network Attacks Prediction Using Hidden Markov Model** by Timothy Chadza, Konstantinos Kyriakopoulos & Sangarapillai Lambotharan presented at the 17th International Conference on Privacy, Security and Trust (PST), IEEE, Fredericton, NB, Canada, 2019.
 If you use this code, please, cite the above article.

-To run this code, simply, run the `main.m` MATLAB script.
+To run this code, simply, run the `main.py` python script.

 ## Included Materials